No Ronaldo, no wins for Juventus after losing at Napoli 2-1

 McKennis also missed Juventus' derby against Torino in April after violating COVID-19 protocols in Italy.

-Du an Vlahovic converted two penalties for Fiorentina in a 2-1 win at Atalanta, which was expected to contend for the title but has only one win in three matches.

-Duv n Zapata pulled one back for Atalanta but Fiorentina goalkeeper Pietro Terracciano saved several potential equalizers.
+Duván Zapata pulled one back for Atalanta but Fiorentina goalkeeper Pietro Terracciano saved several potential